Hexphased/HTB-Writeups/Hard/Yummy/README.md

 Bingo!
 There is an additional directory called .hg.
 Now, I have never seen a file with such a name before, so I went forward and researched a little.

 My research had brought me to Mercurial.
-A version control program very similar to git, which uses .hg files!
+A version control program very to git which uses .hg files!
 I'll keep that in mind.
 For now I'll keep looking through the .hg directory.

 In the directory app-qatesting/.hg/store/data, there was an app.py.i file.
 Inside that file, I found the credentials for user qa.